Event, immersive training, Management, Production, Training

-The signage included main road directions, to direct the delegates to the entrance.
-The registration desk, flags and banners across the whole site.
+The signage included main road directions to direct the delegates to the entrance, as well as the registration desk, flags and banners across the whole site.
 All based around the theme and in-line with the branding document produced by FoxWylie.

 FoxWylie supported the technical production to create a really immersive training experience in various areas, such as the escape rooms where a camera, microphone and speaker were installed into each room.
 These fed back to the control room where the controller was able to see how each team was getting on and provide verbal responses and clues where necessary.